Who constitutes the IRB at UA Little Rock?

 How do I transfer data I collected to a researcher at another institution, or take it with me when I leave?

-If a UA Little Rock IRB-approved research project (whether active or expired with the UA Little Rock IRB) is to be fully transferred to another institution or facility, the principal investigator is responsible for (1) complying with the new institution’s policies and procedures; (2) complying with the researcher’s UA Little Rock departmental requirements; (3) retaining research records consistent with participant protection regulations; and (4) properly closing the research protocol with the UA Little Rock IRB.
+If a UA Little Rock IRB-approved research project (whether active or expired with the UA Little Rock IRB) is to be fully transferred to another institution or facility, the principal investigator is responsible for:

 All direct, identifiable subject information must be encrypted while stored on a computer or electronic external device.
-In addition, the computer on which direct identifiable subject information is stored must be password protected.
+In addition, the computer on which directly identifiable subject information is stored must be password protected.

 - Stored coded data may not include information that could be used to directly identify a subject.